-5 Must Do Things at Buffalo Bayou Park
+5 Must Do Things in Buffalo Bayou Park

-- Explore the magnificent underground Cistern – Formerly a drinking water reservoir built in 1926, this incredible 87,500 square foot, 25 foot tall cistern was much forgotten about after it was closed due to an irreparable leak.
-That is, until 2011, when the Buffalo Bayou Partnership re-discovered it during the development of the Buffalo Bayou Park.
-Realizing its architectural splendor and historical significance, they’ve worked with the City of Houston to open the industrial relic to the public, with plans to house temporary art installations in the near future.
+Formerly a drinking water reservoir built in 1926, this incredible 87,500-square foot, 25-foot tall cistern was much forgotten about after it was closed due to an irreparable leak.
+That is, until 2011, when the Buffalo Bayou Partnership re-discovered it during the development of Buffalo Bayou Park.
+Realizing its architectural splendor and historical significance, they’ve worked with the City of Houston to open the industrial relic to the public, even hosting a series of art and light installations, and guided meditations.
 You’ll have to make reservations to get a look, and you should.
-The 30 minute docent-led tours are available every Thursday to Sunday.
-Tickets are $2 per person; no children under the age of 9 permitted.
-Free Thursdays, but reservations are still required.
-Click here to make your reservation.
-Click here for directions.

-- See bats emerge from the Waugh Bridge Bat Colony – Did you know that nearly every night after dusk, over 250,000 Mexican free-tailed bats spiral out from the crevices of the Waugh St. Bridge?
+Did you know that after dusk, hoards of Mexican free-tailed bats spiral out from the crevices of the Waugh St. Bridge?
 Well, now you do.
-The second largest urban bat colony after Austin’s Congress St. Bridge, it’s truly a sight to be seen (and yes, that is what you’ve been smelling when you run under the bridge).
+It’s truly a sight to be seen (and yes, that is what you’ve been smelling when you run under the bridge).
+The specific time the bats emerge is not completely predictable, but warmer weather helps.
 For a unique look at the natural phenomenon, pontoon boat tours are also available.
-Click here for directions.

-- Take your pups to the Johnny Steele Dog Park – Buster will love this 2-acre dog park near Allen Parkway and Montrose.
-The space is divided into two separate parks, one for large dogs and one for small, and features ponds to jump in, grass to play catch in, and dog washing areas to clean up in after your best bud has partaken in all the fun.
-There’s even drinking fountains complete with spigots for dogs.
+Buster will love this 2-acre dog park near Allen Parkway and Montrose, which was closed for almost a year after the flooding from Hurricane Harvey.
+The space features ponds to jump in, grass to play catch in, and dog washing areas to clean up in after your best bud has partaken in all the fun, plus drinking fountains complete with spigots for dogs.
 7am to 8pm.
-Click here for directions.